evenegas06/weather_app/README.md

 Simple app to see the weather in a country, it is possible by [WeatherAPI](https://www.weatherapi.com/) ⛅.

+## Preview
+You can see the result on https://eduardovr.com/weather/.

 <p align="center">
     <img src="./src/assets/app_screen.png" height=380 />
 </p>